spearwolf/shadow-objects/packages/shadow-ents/README.md

 Within the entity worker is the _entity kernel_, which is responsible for the entities and their lifecycles.
 This is the counterpart to the component context.

-When a component is created, a string based id and/or multiple tags can be applied.
+When a component is created, a string based token and/or multiple tags can be applied.
 Based on this data, the kernel decides what types of entities to create and associate with the component.

 Multiple entities can be associated with a component.